EORI number: What it is, who needs one, and how to apply for one for your small business

 Do I need an EORI number?

-You need an EORI number if you;
+You need an EORI number if your business moves goods in any of these scenarios:

 Without the correct EORI number (see: What is an EORI number?), you cannot legally trade with those countries.
 You don't need an EORI number if the goods you're moving are for personal use, or not controlled.